-Meghan Markle Made Her Way To An East London School For #InternationalWomensDay & The Kids Couldn’t Deal
+That Time Meghan Markle Visited An East London School For #InternationalWomensDay & The Kids Couldn’t Deal [Video]

-Meghan Markle has been living her best life ever since her infamous #megxit, alongside hubby Prince Harry.
-Her smile seems to be unending and we love to see it.
+This past weekend, Meghan Markle opened up about all the ugliness she experienced at the hands of the Royal Family.
+Since making her infamous #megxit, she’d been living her best life alongside hubby Prince Harry, however, and we love to see it.

-Most recently, the first-time mom and gracious beauty hit up Robert Clack Upper School in east London to talk to the students about gender and racial equality.
-Her speech came just in time, as people all across the world celebrated International Women’s Day over the weekend.
+Last year, the new mom and gracious beauty hit up Robert Clack Upper School in East London to talk to the students about gender and racial equality.
+Her speech came just in time, as people all across the world were celebrating International Women’s Day, just like we are this week.

 ALSO: Meg Thee Stallion’s “B.I.T.C.H.”
 Now Takes On Deeper Meaning As 1501 Is Denied Request To Block Suga